 We aren’t just any Lennox Dealer.
-As one of Wichita’s leading Lennox Premier Dealers, Fenix Heating & Cooling lives and breathes everything Lennox.
+As a Wichita leading Lennox Premier Dealer, Fenix Heating & Cooling lives and breathes everything Lennox.
 All of our comfort specialists undergo rigorous – and quite regular – training to ensure that they are at the forefront of Lennox equipment and technology.

 While other companies might sell units from a wide variety of manufacturer’s, Fenix only deals in Lennox.
 They are our specialty.
 We take the amount of effort required in staying up-to-date on a wide variety of manufacturers and funnel all that knowledge and time into Lennox, and Lennox only.
-We can service any manner of HVAC unit, but we know Lennox like the back of our hand.
+We can service any manner of HVAC unit across the Wichita area, but we know Lennox like the back of our hand.
 We’ve installed thousands of units right here in Wichita.

 Lennox is so ingrained into Fenix that we have won the Centurion Award for 15 years now.
 The Centurion Award is given to the top 6% of all Lennox dealers in North America for outstanding performance in both customer service and the quality of installations.